Gurrt/software-process/assignment-1/combined.md

 definitely profit by looking how NASA does its integration tests and implementing those, albeit on a smaller scale.

-# Architecture - rigid and lacking non-functional requirements
+# Architecture - lacking non-functional requirements

 ## Key factors in failure